For Public Review Commenters and Sponsors/Delegates/Ballot Designees/Working Group Chairs

 Is failure to respond to a Public Review comment a reason for rejection/disapproval by RevCom?

 Yes.
-Since the IEEE-SA Standards Board Operations Manual requires that all Public Review comments be considered and a response provided, RevCom may reject or recommend disapproval of the project if the Sponsor has not complied with the policies and procedures.
+Since the IEEE-SA Standards Board Operations Manual requires that all Public Review comments be considered and a response provided, RevCom may reject or recommend disapproval of the project if the Standards Committee has not complied with the policies and procedures.